forcequitOS/Weave/README.md

 ## Features:

-Basic navigation stuff

-A clean design
+A slick design native to macOS, with features like toolbar customization, translucency, SF Symbols, and the San Francisco font

 macOS tabbing and multi-window support

-Support for macOS built in toolbar customizations

 Favicon and page title loading support

 An extremely basic attempt at adblocking

 Completely WebKit and SwiftUI based, extremely lightweight and efficient

-Uses system font on all webpages

 ## Information: